-No matter how great your life is; where you are traveling or no matter where you live, how many pretty clothes you own or how photogenic you are: nobody’s life is completely perfect.
-That’s why we wanted to share some of the downsides of traveling in Australia we encountered so far.
+No matter how great your life is, where you are travelling or no matter where you live.
+How many pretty clothes you own or how photogenic you are: nobody’s life is completely perfect.
+That’s why we wanted to share some of the downsides of travelling in Australia we encountered so far.
 This is in no way to complain, but rather to show you the bigger picture.
-And if you’re sitting at home at the moment, and really jealous of the travel pictures of your traveling friends; this might make you feel better!
+And if you’re sitting at home at the moment, and really jealous of the travel pictures of your travelling friends; this might make you feel better!

 9 Struggles of Backpacking in Australia

-- Lack of space: While traveling with a campervan your space is very limited.
+While travelling with a campervan your space is very limited.
 Nothing is more annoying than having to look for your swim gear and it’s not where you left it.
 You keep bumping your head on the ceiling trying to find it, making an even bigger mess.
 The same of course goes for when you’re staying in hostels.
 Usually those dorm rooms aren’t the biggest.

-- Road kill: The most wild animals we see are dead: kangaroos, wallabies, koalas, etc. etc. It’s so sad.
+The most wild animals we see are dead: kangaroos, wallabies, koalas and so forth.
+It’s so sad.

-- While traveling with a campervan you own, you have the risk of it breaking down.
+While travelling with a campervan you own, you have the risk of it breaking down.
 You don’t have time or money for that.

 You have cockroaches, but you also have flies.
 Flies that will keep harassing you from the moment you step outside, untill you’re back inside.